-Summer in Miami has officially arrived.
-Prepare to stock up on flashlight batteries and bottled water, embrace frizzy hair (there’s no point fighting that humidity) and, thankfully, cool off with plenty of rosé.
-Here are some of Miami’s favorite watering holes willing and eager to help out.Read More
+The warm weather in Miami has officially arrived.
+Prepare to stock up on flashlight batteries and bottled water, embrace frizzy hair (there’s no point fighting that humidity), and, thankfully, cool off with plenty of rosé.
+Here are some of Miami’s favorite watering holes for delicious pink wines.Read More

 Rosé all day?